LightSpeedWorks/get-constructors/README.md

 ## property: this.constructors

-  Get an array of constructor functions.
-(Classes) (after: constructors.extendPrototype())
+  Get an array of constructor functions (classes).
+  (after: constructors.extendPrototype())

 ### Format